NextGen-Engineers/aircraft-systems-engineering-portfolio/01-Requirements-Engineering/SystemRequirements.md

 The system shall operate in accordance with applicable aircraft safety requirements under all specified operating conditions.

 Rationale:
-To ensure the fuel management system supports the safe operation of the aircraft satisfies applicable safety requirements.
+To ensure the fuel management system supports the safe operation of the aircraft and satisfies applicable safety requirements.

 Verification Method: